Franchise Marketing Playbook

 When Does It Make Sense to Create Local Service Pages?

 Most franchise brands offer most of the same services at all locations.
-So it makes absolute sense to explain the service on a local service page – including any details unique to that location – and link to the national service page for more information.
+Uniform offerings make it easy to clearly define the service on a local service page – including any details unique to that location – and link to the national service page for more information.
 This is a great way to reinforce keyword targets through internal links and avoid the pitfalls of thin or duplicate content.
-But instead of using the same anchor text for every link, switch it up to improve your chances of ranking for other variations of your keyword target.
+Instead of using the same anchor text for every link, such as “Call Now,” switch it up to improve your chances of ranking for other variations of your keyword target.

 Audit Your Backlink Profile to Find Opportunities

-A backlink is a hyperlink on an external website that links back to your website.
-A website’s backlink profile is considered one of Google’s top three ranking factors.
+backlink is a hyperlink on an external website that links back to your website.
+A website’s backlink profile is considered an important component in Google’s top ranking factors.
 The more quality backlinks your website gains, the better its chances of improving search visibility by moving toward the top of the search engine results page (SERP).
 Backlinks primarily benefit the page that’s receiving the backlink, but they positively impact the entire domain.
 Therefore, backlinks to national pages, like a well-written blog, can also benefit the local franchise pages on that domain.
 The same is true the other way around.
 Encourage franchisees to build links.

 The franchise website platform is often thought of as two separate experiences: the local and the national.
-It is paramount that these two experiences inform each other – micro informs macro, macro informs micro.
+It’s paramount that these two experiences inform each other – micro informs macro, macro informs micro.
 The three examples we provided are certainly good places to start improving this macro-micro relationship.

 Paid Media for Franchises